-Appendix A

-General School Uniform Requirements
+Appendix A General School Uniform Requirements

-Picture Example (exact style All items are suitable for boys or girls. not required) School sweatshirt or cardigan (bearing the school logo) or a plain royal blue sweatshirt or cardigan Grey skirt / grey trousers / grey pinafore dress White polo shirt Blue gingham summer dress (in warmer weather) Grey school shorts (in warmer weather) Black school shoes (or plain black trainers with no logos).
-High heeled shoes or boots are not permitted and neither are open toed sandals. λ JJ Grey, black or white socks or grey tights
+Picture Example (exact style not required) All items are suitable for boys or girls.
+School sweatshirt or cardigan (bearing the school logo) or a plain royal blue sweatshirt or cardigan Grey skirt / grey trousers / grey pinafore dress White polo shirt Blue gingham summer dress (in warmer weather) Grey school shorts (in warmer weather) Black school shoes (or plain black trainers with no logos).
+No high heels.
+Flat black ankle boots are permitted but not boots with high heels or thick cleated soles.
+Open toed sandals are not permitted.
+A JJ Grey, black or white socks or grey tights